SAP-samples/teched2024-DA181/exercises/ex3/README.md

 # Exercise 3 - Add Business Partner as External Resource

-In this exercise, you can add the business partner into your project by adding the S/4 system as the destination in SAP Business Technology Platform ( BTP)
+In this exercise, you can add the business partner into your project by adding the S/4 system as the destination in SAP Business Technology Platform ( BTP).

+**NOTE: Continue with the next steps only if you have an S/4 System.
+You can Skip to [Exercise - Optional - Add the Consumption of an External Service to Your CAP Application](https://developers.sap.com/tutorials/btp-app-ext-service-add-consumption.html#57122299-7acc-4afc-9c4a-87b95c9c2fd9) to add the mock Business Partner Data**

 ## Exercise 3.1 Create a S/4 HANA Destination in SAP Business Technology Platform